 - speak to residents as part of a consultation about a new bylaw

-- talk to media about plans for the development of Auckland's waterfront.
+- talk to media about plans for Auckland's waterfront.

 Local board members

-Local boards make decisions on local issues like playgrounds and sporting facilities, and help build strong communities.
+Local boards make decisions on local issues like local amenities, parks and sporting facilities, setting the vision for their area that will help build strong communities.

-They also have a key advocacy role in regional decisions and policies, and represent the board within the community and at regional level.
+They identify and communicate the views of local people on regional decisions and policies, and represent the board within the community and at regional level.

-- meet with council employees to discuss plans for a local playground
+- workshop options with council employees to create a new local reserve

 - attend the monthly meeting of a residents' association